www.secureletterbox.com. We use cookies on this website for functionality and Google Analytics. If you accept cookies click on YES button.

 How would fitting IdealGuard products help to address these gaps in compliance with legislation?

-Fitting or retrofitting IdealGuard™ secure by design letter box or mailbox eco-product will immediately ensure that the effect of the letter plate on the doors security and energy performance will be virtually eliminated and can be ignored.
+Fitting or retrofitting IdealGuard™ secure by design eco product to the letterbox or as a mailbox will immediately ensure that the effect of the letter plate on the doors security and energy performance will be virtually eliminated and can be ignored.

 Taking this simple and cost-effective step without disruption to mail deliveries and without the need to replace the external door can reassure the door compliance with a number of European and UK mandatory laws and regulations, including Building Regulations 2013 Parts B, L, E and Q, the RRO, The Fire Safety Act 2021 and Construction Products Regulation.